 Rahel's passion is chamber music.
 In Hohenstaufen, she founded her own annual chamber music festival in 2006.
 Beside this she was playing with Simon Rattle, Magdalena Kozena, Jörg Widmann, Amihai Grosz, Daishin Kashimoto, Guy Braunstein and Jacques Ammon.
 Together with her sister, Sara Rilling, and her husband, David Adorján, she recorded the music of her Jewish great-grandfather Robert Kahn.
 Rahel is a coach for international youth orchestras and co-founder of the "Prelude Concerts“ series in Berlin, a program dedicated to chamber music for and with children.
 With the string quartet "The Nixen" she plays her own arrangements of classic, jazz and pop.
 Rahel Rilling lives in Berlin.

-Romy Nagy has been playing with Salut Salon since 2018.
+Kristiina has played with Salut Salon since 2019.